Perpaterb/Coding-portfolio/README.md

 ![blog](/docs/contact.JPG)

 #Target audience
-I am hoping to use this as a personal blog from me projects in the future.
+I am hoping to use this as a personal blog from my projects in the future.
 So I guess the target audiences are a potential employer, anyone wanting to look at my projects and myself.